**What is mobile technology?**

 How Mobile Devices in Healthcare are Optimizing Patient Care

 Let's be honest, mobile devices are everywhere.
-From checking messages to tracking steps, we use them for everything.
-So, it's no surprise that their role in healthcare settings is growing just as fast.
+From sending quick messages to tracking daily steps, they've become part of our daily lives.
+So, it's no surprise that their role in healthcare is expanding rapidly.

-Mobile technology in healthcare refers to the use of mobile devices such as smartphones, tablets, and wearables, to support and enhance healthcare services.
+In healthcare, mobile technology refers to the use of mobile devices such as smartphones, tablets, and wearables to support and enhance healthcare services.
 These tools enable health care professionals and healthcare providers to access electronic health records (EHRS), review medical images, monitor vital signs, and even conduct remote consultations.

-The widespread adoption of mobile health technology, often called mHealth technology, has transformed how healthcare organizations deliver care.
+This growing field, often called mHealth technology, is transforming how healthcare organizations deliver care and services.
 Mobile health applications and medical apps now offer tools for patient engagement, patient education, and even remote patient monitoring.

 These platforms contribute to high-quality patient care, boost patient safety, and help empower patients to take a more active role in their treatment plans and overall healthy lifestyle.